nickjmoss/UVSim/README.md

 2. Once the prompt appears, begin entering the BasicML program word by word (word = signed 4 digit number).
 3. Enter `-99999` when finished entering the BasicML program.
 4. UVSim will then execute the BasicML program.

+## How to Test
+- All test files are prepended with 'test'.
+- Install mock: `pip install mock`.
+- Run a test file as follows `python3 test_math_ops.py`.